ROCm/rccl/README.md

 ROCm Communication Collectives Library

 **Note:** The published documentation is available at [RCCL](https://rocm.docs.amd.com/projects/rccl/en/latest/index.html) in an organized easy-to-read format that includes a table of contents and search functionality.
-The documentation sources files reside in the [rccl/docs](https://github.com/ROCm/rccl/docs) folder in this repository.
+The documentation source files reside in the [rccl/docs](https://github.com/ROCm/rccl/docs) folder in this repository.
 As with all ROCm projects, the documentation is open source.
 For more information, see [Contribute to ROCm documentation](https://rocm.docs.amd.com/en/latest/contribute/contributing.html).

 ## Introduction